 The Urban Service Track is designed to produce a cadre of well qualified health care professionals committed to serving Connecticut's urban underserved populations.
 As Urban Health Scholars, participants represent a select group of students enrolled in the University of Connecticut Schools of Pharmacy, Nursing, Medicine, Dental Medicine, Social Work, and Quinnipiac University's Physician Assistant Program.

-A total of 50 to 52 Urban Health Scholars, eight to ten students per school, are selected each year from among qualified applicants who have a demonstrated commitment to service.
+A total of 58 to 60 Urban Health Scholars, eight to sixteen students per school, are selected each year from among qualified applicants who have a demonstrated commitment to service.
 Urban Health Scholars gain valuable exposure to the complex and challenging issues of health care in the inner city.
 A strong mentorship component supports Urban Health Scholars as they navigate their own personal and professional development.

 Students develop competencies in the following areas: culture and linguistics; population health; health policy; advocacy; health care financing and management; leadership; community resources; interprofessional health care teams; and quality improvement.